Welcome to Noda Lab's Home Page

 • Pengfei CHEN (D3): Activation of alkane for CVD synthesis of CNTs.

-Rapid SWCNT growth
+Rapid SWCNT growth [58].
+Larger Movie.

-Continuous production by fluidized bed: Movie
+Continuous production by fluidized bed [60].

 Functional Films